- Research Scientist

 About Me

-I am a researcher in physical simulation, geometry processing, and computational design with a focus on developing robust differentiable simulation techniques and their applications to computational fabrication, biomechanics, and robotics.
-My research has been recognized by the Adobe Research Fellowship (2022), Dean's Dissertation Fellowship (2022–2023), and Jacob T. Schwartz Ph.D.
+I am a researcher in physical simulation, geometry processing, and computational design with a focus on developing robust differentiable simulation techniques and their applications to computer animation, digital design, computational fabrication, biomechanics, and robotics.
+My research has been recognized by the ACM SIGGRAPH Outstanding Doctoral Dissertation Award (2024), SCA Doctoral Dissertation Award (2024), Adobe Research Fellowship (2022), Dean's Dissertation Fellowship (2022–2023), and Jacob T. Schwartz Ph.D.
 Fellowship (2021).

-Currently, I am a Postdoctoral Associate at MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and part of the Algorithmic Design Group.
-At MIT, I work with Professor Mina Konaković Luković and others on research in differentiable simulation and metamaterial design.
+Previously, I was a Postdoctoral Associate at MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and part of the Algorithmic Design Group.
+At MIT, I worked with Professor Mina Konaković Luković and others on research in differentiable simulation and metamaterial design.

 I earned my Ph.D. in Computer Science from New York University in May 2023 advised by Professor Daniele Panozzo.
 As a member of the Geometric Computing Lab, I worked on research in computer graphics, physical simulation, and digital fabrication with the goal of designing robust algorithms that reduce the amount of interactive user work, allowing the automatic simulation of a large number of challenging designs and scenarios.